Factbox: What is the chemical weapon sarin?

 SYRIA‘S TRACK RECORD WITH CHEMICAL WEAPONS

 Syria in July acknowledged for the first time that it had chemical and biological weapons, saying they could be used if the country faced foreign intervention.
-It said earlier this year it would not use chemical arms against its own citizens, or even against Israel.
+It said this week it would not use chemical arms against its own citizens, or even against Israel.

 Since the early 1980s, Syria has made efforts to acquire and maintain an arsenal of chemical weapons following defeats in wars against Israel in 1967, 1973 and 1982 and the Jewish state’s development of nuclear weapons.